jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 We will not show the code of preparing the data and the code performing the gradient descent.
 For the gradient descent, people use out of the box libraries to solve it.
 We will demonstrate it using TensorFlow in the next section.

-**Deep learning is about creating a model by learning from data**.
-We have solved a visual recognition problem that is otherwise difficult to solve.
-Instead of coding all the rules, which is impossible for the CIFRA problem, we create a FC network to learn the model from data.
+**Deep learning is about create a model by learning from data**.
+We have solved a visual recognition problem that otherwise hard to solve.
+Instead of coding all the rules which is impossible for the CIFRA problem, we create a FC network to learn the model from data.
 The accuracy of our model is reasonable using the FC layer, but easily beat by adding convolution layers.
 Hence, we will not spend more effort for now.

 ### MNist
-One of the first deep learning datasets that most people learn is the MNist.
+One of the first deep learning dataset that most people learn is the MNist.
 It is a dataset for handwritten numbers from 0 to 9.

 <div class="imgcap">
 <img src="/assets/dl/mnist.gif" style="border:none;width:40%">